Ward (electoral subdivision): Origins

 In parts of northern England, a ward was an administrative subdivision of a county, very similar to a hundred in other parts of England.

 Present day

-In Australia, Canada, New Zealand, Sri Lanka, South Africa, the United Kingdom, and the United States, wards are an electoral district, within a district or municipality, used in local government elections.
+In Australia, Canada, New Zealand, South Africa, Sri Lanka, the United Kingdom, and the United States, wards are an electoral district, within a district or municipality, used in local government elections.
 In the United States, wards are usually subdivided into precincts for polling purposes.
+It remains the nomenclature in Wisconsin for what is now known as an electoral precinct elsewhere in the United States.

 In some cities of India, such as Mumbai and Delhi, a ward is an administrative unit of the city region; a city area is divided into Zones, which in turn contain numerous wards.
 The smallest administrative unit of Gram Panchayats in India is also known as a ward.